bplu4t2f/Windows10PhotoViewerSucksAss/README.md

 The program now uses natural number sorting for the file list, similar to how Windows explorer sorts file names: ( a1.png, a2.png, a10.png ) instead of ( a1.png, a10,png, a2.png ).

 It turned out that finding reasonable C# code that does this was tricky.
 Check out the NatnumSort class in this project, it doesn't allocate any heap memory, and it doesn't P/Invoke that one Windows function.
 As a bonus, it also preserves the (lexical) sorting order of hashes: (10a, 5ea) instead of (5ea, 10a).
 And it's just a static function.

+## AppData

+The application stores user preferences such as background color and window size in %LOCALAPPDATA%.
+The sub folder is equal to the name of the executable without its extension, so by default it is %LOCALAPPDATA%\Windows10PhotoViewerSucksAss.